curv3d/curv/docs/v-rep/To_Mesh.rst

 that I could just link to and use.
 In this category, the closest I've found so far are:

 * libigl -- has a GPL'ed marching cubes
 * vcglib (the library underlying meshlab) also has a GPL'ed marching cubes

 Ideally, the meshing algorithm will create a mesh that looks good (is a good approximation of the original model), can be successfully used in OpenSCAD (no CGAL errors), and can be successfully 3D printed.
+And is fast.

 Marching Cubes
 ==============